Logo

 On 5 May 1956, Lynden Pindling married Marguerite McKenzie, of Long Bay Cays in Andros, at St Ann's Parish on Fox Hill Road in Nassau.

-In early 1996, Lynden Pindling began showing signs of occasional tiredness and other symptoms.
+In early 1996, Lynden Pindling began showing signs of tiredness and was diagnosed with early stage prostate cancer.